 What You Need for a Happy Stick Insect

-Stick insects tend to avoid food that is toxic for them, so you can try most leaves from your garden.
+Stick insects avoid leaves that are toxic for them, so you can try most leaves from your garden.
 Nevertheless, most people will find that privet or bramble is the best choice because almost all stick insects will eat either of these two plant leaves.
 Furthermore, as both are readily available all year round, it can be easier to ensure that you always find a ready source of food for your stick insect.

 As well as having the right food, there are other things you need to do to make sure your stick insects is happy.
 The environment in which you keep your sticks is important.
 A stick insect is most content in a warm, humid environment.
 It is important to keep the temperature warm and to mist the tank every couple of days to raise the humidity.
 It is easier for the stick insects to shed their skins in a humid environment.

 The Indian stick Insect is considered the easiest species to keep, especially for beginners.
 If you want a more advanced and larger species, you may require a warmer environment.
-Rather than ramping up the temperature in your home, or indeed in the room where the stick insect tank is kept, invest in a heat lamp to keep the temperature of the tank at the optimum level.
+Rather than ramping up the temperature in your home, or indeed in the room where the stick insect tank is kept, invest in a heat lamp (here’s a great selection at Amazon) to keep the temperature of the tank at the optimum level.

 For more stick insect feeding information and advice, click on the link to visit the category page.